Egyptian Fruit Bat Natural History

 Egyptian Fruit Bats During Your Day Out in Kent

 The Egyptian fruit bats at Wingham Wildlife Park can visited in an enclosure within the tropical house.
-They enjoy a variety of fruits at the park but particularly love to be given whole mango’s.
+They enjoy a variety of fruits at the park but particularly love whole mango’s.